antonfirsov/docs/2016/08-week3/08-16-2016-week-in-dotnet.md

 On .NET
 -------

 Last week, we had [Pablo Santos and Francisco Monteverde to talk about PlasticSCM](https://www.youtube.com/watch?v=wPNKyC5sbac), a version control system with interesting features such as semantic merge and digital asset management.
-If you thing version control is done and that Git is the end of it, you should check out the video, and prepare to be surprised:
+If you think version control is done and that Git is the end of it, you should check out the video, and prepare to be surprised:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wPNKyC5sbac" frameborder="0" allowfullscreen></iframe>